Prototyping a custom processing pipeline#

 The only requirement is to install a DataLab client in Spyder’s Python environment:

-• If you use the stand-alone version of DataLab or if you want or need to keep DataLab and Spyder in separate Python environments, you can install the DataLab Simple Client (cdl-client) using the pip package manager:
+• If you use the stand-alone version of DataLab or if you want or need to keep DataLab and Spyder in separate Python environments, you can install the Sigima (sigima) package that provides a simple remote client for DataLab.
+To install it, just run:

 Once the client is installed, we can start Spyder and create a new Python script: